fr0stydev/CheatSheet/README.md

 ```
 ## Local File Inclusion (LFI) / Directory Traversal

+### Extension Bypass using Null byte

+PHP versions before 5.5 are vulnerable to null byte injection, meaning that adding a null byte at the end of the filename should bypass the extension check.
+It can bypass codes that append `.php` to the file requested

+Example:

+`include($_GET['language'] . ".php");`

+`language=/etc/passwd%00` will result in `language=/etc/passwd`

 ### RCE Through Apache / Nginx Log Files

 Nginx log files are readable by www-data user by default